EC-Release/oci/k8s/README.md

         # the remote keypair indicates the vlan deployment strategy.
 When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate only the "ports"-
         # setting via a series of service/pod remotely for the client application.
-        # Otherwise the setup will deploy the plugin artifact along with the ips/ports setting, and have a direct-
+        # Otherwise the setup will deploy the plugin artifact along with the ips/ports setting,
-        # interaction with the local loopback interface at the parental pod.
+        # and have a direct interaction with the local loopback interface at the parental pod.
         remote: true
         ports: [8000,8001,8002,8003]
         ips: ["10.10.10.0/30","8.8.8.100","8.8.8.101","8.8.8.102"]